salina-health/www.salina.ai/content/terms/privacy-therapist.md

 1. *Therapist identifying data*: Your name,  email address, phone number (if provided), postal address (if provided), IP address

-2. *Client identifying data*: A name or label which you provide to distinguish clients.
+2. *Client identifying data*: A name or label which you provide to distinguish clients; email address if you provide it.

 3. *Session recordings*: the audio or video of a therapy session.